Modern YEAR TWENTY-THREE (Part 2)

 2. [2]COLLIN COLSHER: While Bruce doesn’t make an appearance in the issue, I’d be remiss if I didn’t mention a hallmark moment on our timeline.
 Batman #713 (2011) takes place now, acting as the final issue of the Modern Age’s Batman Vol. 1, ending a continuous run since 1940.

 3. [3]COLLIN COLSHER: Flashpoint was published shortly before Batman Incorporated: Leviathan Strikes! #1 Chapter 2, ending the Modern Age and rewriting the entire chronology for a “New 52” era.
 Thus Batman Incorporated: Leviathan Strikes! effectively forms the final Modern Age Batman story published prior to the 2011 reboot.
 But Batman Incorporated: Leviathan Strikes! ends with a cliffhanger—the first strike in what promises to be a brutal war.
 Several things are left unfinished.
 Did Batwing and the Outsiders really die?
 It wasn’t explicitly shown.
-And of course, there is the unfinished question of the war itself.
+And, of course, there is the unfinished question of the war itself.
 However, the story continues in the new continuity!
 But how can this be, you might ask?
 Doesn’t a ton of stuff get retconned in the new continuity, including the details of this “Leviathan” story arc?
-It’s true and it would have been nice to wrap this wonderful story up before the reboot, but the proper timing just wasn’t in the cards.
+It’s true and it would have been nice to wrap up this wonderful story before the reboot, but the proper timing just wasn’t in the cards.
 HOWEVER, the story still officially continues (according to Batman Incorporated Absolute Edition) with Batman Incorporated Vol. 2, thus ending the Modern Age AND simultaneously occurring in the New 52!
 This amazing exercise in making an arc work in TWO SEPARATE continuities at the same time requires copious asterisks, bullet points, and footnotes.
 Nevertheless, the wily Grant Morrison and Cameron Stewart did their best to make it function correctly.
 This was truly no small feat, and we can see how unbelievable was the task via an amazing chestnut, as quoted by scholar Véronique Emma Houxbois: “Morrison’s Batman Incorporated epic was bifurcated by Flashpoint to such a comical degree that when Stewart was drawing the Leviathan Strikes one shot bridging the two volumes, he had to go back and redraw Stephanie Brown alternatively as Batgirl and Spoiler while editorial went back and forth on whether it took place before or after Flashpoint, which wiped out her time as Batgirl.
 So if there’s a single, identifiable point at which time died screaming at DC comics, it was when Stewart was hunched over his artboard contemplating Schrödinger’s Stephanie Brown.”
 The exciting conclusion to the Batman Inc-Leviathan War, born out of the burnt ashes of Dan DiDio’s screaming time and stitched together against all odds, will be listed on our humble timeline below.
 Additional notes to follow (and some scattered earlier) are my attempt to reflect/explain any drastic continuity changes that appear in the second volume of Batman Inc, so that a reading of the New 52 Batman Inc volume, for the purposes of giving the Modern Age a proper/official ending, can be done without any retcons or alteration of the text or images as they appear (despite the fact that volume two simultaneously occurs in the New 52).

 4. [4]COLLIN COLSHER: The following is the full timeline with synopses of events for Convergence.